-Where Foucault's account diverges with the US military protocol perhaps illustrates how the morality of capital punishment altered in the 'developed world' in the interim centuries.
+Where Foucault's account diverges with the US military protocol perhaps illustrates how the morality of capital punishment altered in the west in the interim centuries.
 In Foucault's descriptions of the scaffold, the visibility of the actual torture and/or execution was paramount.
 Societal discipline, he argues, was formed out of fear of the spectacular public display of punishment.
 The military execution, on the other hand, is more likely to be kept out of public view.
-The visual aspects of the ceremony would appear on first glance to have more to do with the discipline and obedience of the soldiers ordered to carry out the execution, rather than the prisoner to be executed.
+The protocological aspects of the ceremony would appear on first glance to have more to do with the discipline and obedience of the soldiers ordered to carry out the execution, rather than the prisoner to be executed.
 Following the ceremony, there would be no 'enemy' witnesses to fear the punishment.
 So, why does the military describe such a strict protocol in the aforementioned pamphlet if nobody is watching?
-The spectacle, then, is for the soldiers themselves, and produces two effects.
-Firstly, we can understand the military protocol as a transposition of the systems described by Foucault, except that the guards themselves become both witnesses and manifestations of the force of the sovereign.
-Furthermore, we can posit that the spectacle of the ceremonial tradition might serve a secondary function, that of abstracting motions for moral objection by placing the act of punishment within a great historical narrative.
+The spectacle, then, is largely for the soldiers themselves, with two effects.
+Firstly, we can understand the military protocol as a transposition of the systems described by Foucault, except that the guards themselves become both witnesses and manifestations of the force of the sovereign: the soldiers become simultaneously the obedient subjects and the materialisation of soveriegn power.
+Secondly, we can posit that the spectacle of the ceremonial tradition might serve a secondary function, that of abstracting motions for moral objection by placing the act of punishment within a great historical narrative - that of military tradition.